Normegil/multi-configure/README.md

 See [Plugins](https://github.com/Normegil/multi-configure/wiki/Plugins)

 ### Defining a structure
-If a structure is defined, all the plugins that uses it will send back an object that looks like this structure.
+If a structure is defined, the plugin will send back an object that looks like this structure.
 (But, for example, the *File* and *Object* don't use the structure at all).
 You need to define a hierarchy  of objects to represent your configuration.
 Once you have your hierarchy, check the [documentation of the plugins](https://github.com/Normegil/multi-configure/wiki/Plugins) you want to use to know how to define the properties of your structure.

 ### Merging and prioritize mecanism
 The merging operation happens when all the sources are parsed and the configurations are loaded.
 Using `priority` fields from the sources, the merge process will get the value from the most prioritized sources (Higher number) and if the value is *undefined* (*null* values will be kept), it will got to the next source by order of priority.
 Once all values are filled or all configuration are used, the library will send back the object built.